maxboisvert/vim-simple-complete/doc/vim-simple-complete.txt

 # Vim Simple Complete

-This plugin offers as-you-type keyword completion and tab complete in less than fifty lines of code.
+This plugin offers as-you-type keyword completion and tab complete in less than 100 lines of code.

 In action : https://asciinema.org/a/5y5ggl0pseprxopox06a2vt5s